cse taggi

 Installation Media

-The easiest way to obtain Ubuntu is to download it from the CSE Mirror, or to burn a copy to DVD yourself using the lab machines, with the priv cdrom burn command.
+The easiest way to obtain Ubuntu is to download it from the CSE Mirror and create a bootable USB from the disc image.

-For installation, we recommend that you peruse the official installation guide, which can be found at http://help.ubuntu.com/ and in their wiki at https://wiki.ubuntu.com/Installation.
-We also provide some basic instructions to help get you started with this machine at CSE
+For installation, we recommend that you peruse the official installation guide, which can be found at http://help.ubuntu.com/ and in their wiki.

 Installation Guidance